vishalyadav28/learning-fast-api/README.md

-## topic covered
+## topics covered

-- JSON compatibility
-- exclude_unset=True/False
-- Depends intro
+- security using bearer username and password
+- security using JWT token
-- classes and Dependencies
+- adding cors and custom middlewares
-- Sub-Dependencies
-- Dependencies in path operation